andrewbaxter/spaghettinuum/readme/reference_spagh.md

 - Administer the node (ex: allow an identity to publish)

+By default this looks up the system configured DNS resolver and connects to it on the default API port, assuming it's a Spaghettinuum node.
+To use a different node or port, see the `SPAGH` environment variable.

 ## Installation

 Install with `cargo install spaghettinuum` or use the [Docker image](https://github.com/andrewbaxter/spaghettinuum/pkgs/container/spaghettinuum).